IT Chapters One and Two are available to rent, buy or stream.

 The critical and financial success of Mushietti’s faithful yet, modern adaptation of IT Chapters One and Two only proved the enduring power of King’s source material.
 But why is IT a masterpiece of modern horror?
 After all, many argue it is not King’s strongest work, yet its enduring cultural impact remains more prominent than that of many of King’s other novels.

 IT marks the final chapter of King’s first wave of novels, bringing together many of the prominent themes found in his earlier work.
 For example, Bill Denbrough’s character takes clear inspiration from Gordie LeChance in The Body.
 Here Bill’s young life is a whirlwind of past trauma due to his brother’s tragic death, just like LeChance.
-Even IT’s Henry Bowers, and his sadistic gang reflect John “Ace” Merrill’s troupe in King’s earlier work.
+Even IT’s Henry Bowers and his sadistic gang reflect John “Ace” Merrill’s troupe in King’s earlier work.
 Within IT Chapter One, Mushietti understands this link, as he toys with similar visual cues and cinematography to Rob Reiner’s earlier film, Stand By Me.
-Here Martell’s Bill carries the same emotional weight and sadness as Weaton’s LeChance over thirty years before.
+Here Martell’s Bill carries the same emotional weight and sadness as Wheaton’s LeChance over thirty years before.

 READ MORE: CHRISTINE